Friday, August 7, 2009

 dogreporter@hotmail.com

-There’s no shortage of entertainment for dog lovers in the Charlotte area this spring.
-The 1st Annual Union County Dog Walk was held at the beginning of the season on Saturday, April 4, 2009.
-Some 60 people and their pooches particpated in a stroll around historic downtown Monroe in support of Union County Smart Start, an organization serving the educational, emotional and physical needs of children from birth to age five.
+There’s no shortage of events for dog lovers in the Metrolina area.
+The Annual Union County Dog Walk is one of the first dog events held each year.
+Pooches and their people participate in a stroll around historic downtown Monroe in support of Union County Smart Start, an organization serving the educational, emotional and physical needs of children from birth to age five.

-After the dog walk, it was time to practice social skills and see some fun dog contests.
+After the dog walk, it's time to practice canine social skills and/or participate in fun dog contests.

 Pictured left: Two-year-old great Dane, Zelda, gives owner, Amy Smith, a high five after winning the amazing trick contest by weaving across the stage on command.
-Zelda also won Best in Show.
+Zelda also won Best in Show at the 2009 event.
 Amy and Zelda are students of dog trainer, Carol Hoyle. who works at the Monroe PetSmart.

-Pictured center: Leah Boggs with papi-poo, Poppy, after Poppy won the "Face only a mother could love" contest.
+Pictured center: Leah Boggs with papi-poo, Poppy, after Poppy won the "Face only a mother could love" contest at the 2009 event.
 Poppy was about to turn two, too, which was obviously a lucky number for dog contestants.

-Pictured right: Leslie Adkins and her shih tzu, Bailey, won the look-alike contest.
+Pictured right: Leslie Adkins and her shih tzu, Bailey, won the look-alike contest at the 2009 event.
 Leslie said her "friends" entered her and Bailey in the contest.

 Pictured above: "Batman" fights against animal abuse and neglect by giving money to Animal Adoption League's donation dog.